bhopkinsnc/ccoe-training-ansible/labs/2.hello_inventory/README.md

 This file hast two groups one for the centOS servers and the other for SUSE servers.

-Lets see how this works using the ping command.
+Let's see how this works using the ping command.

 Above you checked ping using the -i cent01,cent02, but lets use the inventory file now.